setaman/vue-ellipse-progress-docs/guide/options/legend.md

 |------------------|----------------------------------------------------|---------|
 | Number \| String | any number with `.` or `","` as decimals delimiter |         |

+The `legend` property is used to display a value inside the circle.
-The `legend` property can be any Number or String.
+It accepts any Number or String, allowing for flexible formatting options.

+This property is useful when you want to display values beyond the typical progress range of -100 to 100, apply custom formatting, or show initial counter values with leading zeros.

-While [`progress`](progress.md) only accepts values between -100 and 100, `legend` lets you go beyond that range.
-You can even use `"."` or `","` as a delimiter for simple formatting, or set an initial counter-placeholder like "0045.00".
-Just make sure it's a valid JavaScript Number.
+You can use `"."` or `","` as a delimiter for simple formatting, or set an initial counter-placeholder like "0045.00".
+Just ensure it's a valid JavaScript Number.

 ::: warning Legend vs progress
 The [`progress`](progress.md) property is always required.
-When both `legend` and [`progress`](progress.md) are defined, `legend` will take over as the displayed value inside the circle!
-How you calculate the [`progress`](progress.md) based on the `legend` value is entirely up to you.
+When both `legend` and [`progress`](progress.md) are defined, `legend` will take over as the displayed value inside the circle.
+The `progress` property is still required and should be calculated based on the `legend` value as needed.
 :::

 ::: tip